Taoorwell/TOF_Detection/README.md

 ```
 conda env create -f environment.yml
 ```

 ## Config file
 Check the config file in the config folder and customize the file based on your dataset path, model structure, train Pipeline.
 For more details, please refer to https://mmdetection.readthedocs.io/en/dev-3.x/user_guides/config.html.
+We put some config file in the folder `configs` for your reference.

 ## Training

 ```
 python train.py config file --work-dir logs/
 ```

 ## Mapping
-Applying a trained detection model using the `pre_large_bbox.py`
+Applying a trained detection model using the `pre_large_bbox.py`, by partitioning large images into several tiles (chunks), and then apply model on chunks for prediction.

 ```
 python pre_large_bbox.py --dir folder --cfg xx_config.py --checkpoint xx_epoch.pth
 ```
 Other Parameters
 - `--chunk_size` chunk size for tile processing